Harry Harlow: Criticism

 Yet another of Harlow's students, Leonard Rosenblum, also went on to conduct maternal deprivation experiments with bonnet and pigtail macaque monkeys, and other research, involving exposing monkeys to drug–maternal-deprivation combinations in an attempt to "model" human panic disorder.
 Rosenblum's research, and his justifications for it, have also been criticized.

 E. H. Eyestone, Chief of the Animal Resources Branch of the National Institutes of Health (NIH), expressed the concern of a review committee with the "pits of despair" experiments.
 Any concerns for welfare and humaneness were reduced to issues of publicity.

-Harlow commented to an interviewer in 1974, “The only thing I care about is whether the monkeys will turn out a property I can publish.
+Harlow commented to an interviewer in 1974, "The only thing I care about is whether the monkeys will turn out a property I can publish.
 I don't have any love for them.
 Never have.
 I really don't like animals.
 I despise cats, I hate dogs.
-How could you like a monkey?”.
+How could you like a monkey?".

 Although Harlow certainly was aware of the animal protection legislation in place in the United Kingdom since 1876, active legislative attempts in the United States did not begin until 1960, where the Animal Welfare Act was passed in 1966.

-Role of the American Psychological Association

-Harry Harlow won a national medal of science based on his work with monkeys, in addition to being named the president of the American Psychological Association (APA).
-The APA is the governing body for researchers in the field of psychology.
-The APA offers oversight of researchers' works, which includes whether ethical principles are being followed in their research.
-The APA eventually shut down Harlow's work in the 1980s, on ethical grounds.